luost26/academic-homepage/.github/ISSUE_TEMPLATE/user-report.md

 The link to my website is: [URL]

-Preferred link icon: :star: (Please avoid using country flags)
+Preferred link icon: :star: (Please avoid using flags)